chipzoller/hugo-clarity/CONTRIBUTING.md

-   open-source project (i.e. it is not proprietary or trade-secret code) and that the record of your contribution will be recorded. **This is required in order to contribute to Hugo Clarity**, and you'll need to confirm your consent in the final steps below.
+   open-source project (i.e. it is not proprietary or trade-secret code) and that the record of your contribution will be recorded. **This is required in order to contribute to Hugo Clarity**, and you'll need to confirm your consent when committing, as shown below.

 3. Clone the project using [Gitpod](https://github.com/chipzoller/hugo-clarity#option-1a-development-in-the-browser)
    or [locally on your machine](https://github.com/chipzoller/hugo-clarity#option-1b-development-on-your-machine)